apache/apisix/docs/en/latest/debug-mode.md

   enable: true
 ```

+APISIX loads the configurations of `debug.yaml` on startup and then checks if the file is modified on an interval of 1 second.
+If the file is changed, APISIX automatically applies the configuration changes.

 :::note

 For APISIX releases prior to v2.10, basic debug mode is enabled by setting `apisix.enable_debug = true` in your configuration file (`conf/config.yaml`).